Growth of k-dimensional systoles in congruence coverings: Preliminaries

 Let $F$ be a maximal compact flat of dimension $r$ in an arithmetic manifold $M = \Gamma\backslash \XX$.
 Let us note for the future reference that $r$ is equal to the real rank of the Lie group $H$, which is defined as the dimension of a maximal $\R$-split torus in $H$.
 The description of flat subspaces of $M$ was given by Mostow if $M$ is compact and by Prasad--Raghunathan in general \cite{Most73, PrRag72}.
 They are obtained as

 where $\FF$ is a maximal flat in $\XX$ and $Z = Z_\Gamma(\gamma)$ is the centralizer of an $\R$-regular (and $\R$-hyper-regular if $\Gamma$ is non-uniform) element $\gamma \in \Gamma$.
 We recall that an element $\gamma$ is called \emph{$\R$-regular} if the number of eigenvalues, counted with multiplicity, of modulus $1$ of $\mathrm{Ad}(\gamma)$ is minimum possible.
-The $\R$-regular elements are those for which the centralizer in $H$ of the polar part has the smallest possible dimension (cf. \cite[Section~2]{Most73}).
+The $\R$-regular elements are those for which the centralizer in $H$ of the polar part has the smallest possible dimension (see~\cite[Section~2]{Most73}).

 If $\Gamma$ is a congruence subgroup of a sufficiently large level, we can assume that $\Gamma \subset \GL_s(\cO)$ and hence an $\R$-regular element $\gamma$ is represented by a regular matrix $A$ with the entries in $\cO$.
-It is well known that in this case the centralizer $Z_{\mathrm{M}_s(K)}(\gamma)$ can be identified with the ring of polynomials in $A$ with coefficients in $K$, and hence with a subring of the field extension $L$ of $K$ for the splitting field $L$ of $\gamma$ (i.e. the minimal extension of $K$ over which $\gamma$ can be diagonalized).
-Under this isomorphism the elements from $Z_\Gamma(\gamma)$ correspond to the relative units in $L$ (but if $\Gamma$ is a proper subgroup of $\SL_s(\cO)$, then not all the relative units give rise to the elements in $\Gamma$).
-The displacement of an element $g_u\in H$ corresponding to a fundamental unit $u \in U_{L/K}$ is given by $c\log|u|$ with the constant $c$ depending only on the choice of metric on $\XX$.
-Therefore, the covolume in $\FF$ of the lattice generated by $g_{u_1}$, $g_{u_2}$, \ldots, $g_{u_r}$ has a lower bound proportional to the relative regulator of $L/K$.
-It follows that the same holds true for the volume of $F$:
+It is well known that in this case the centralizer $Z_{\mathrm{M}_s(K)}(\gamma)$ can be identified with the ring of polynomials in $A$ with coefficients in $K$, and hence with a subring of the field extension $L = K[X]/(P(X))$, where $P(X)$ is the minimal polynomial of $A$ (it is irreducible because $A$ is a regular matrix).
+Under this isomorphism the elements from $Z_\Gamma(\gamma)$ correspond to the relative units in $L$ (but not all the relative units give rise to the elements in $\Gamma$).